 Candidates for the House of Representatives, Senate, or statewide office shall not accept any contributions during legislative session.
-Candidates for special election to the House, Senate, or statewide office may accept contributions from the date of their nomination by his or her respective political party until the date of the election.
+Candidates for special election to the House, Senate, or statewide office may accept contributions from the date of their nomination by his or her respective political party until 30 days after the election.

-Under the act, candidates for the Senate, House of Representatives or statewide office shall file disclosure reports on the last day of each month for a period closing on the 25th day of each month until 21 days prior to the election.
-The report shall then be filed every 24 hours.
+Under the act, candidates for the Senate, House of Representatives or statewide office shall file disclosure reports on the last day of each month for a period closing on the 25th day of each month until 21 days prior to the election and then every 24 hours during an election year, and quarterly during a non-election year.
 All of the reports shall be filed electronically with the Missouri Ethics Commission.